GPhC registered pharmacists: a guide to working abroad

 Pharmacists who allow their registration to lapse without informing the GPhC will be removed from the register.

 Are you thinking about working abroad?
-This page contains lots of useful information about what you will need to do, and includes a full list of all pharmaceutical regulators.
+This page contains lots of useful information about what you will need to consider when registering as a pharmacist in another country.

 Leaving the GPhC register